 Founded in 2000 by flower fans Mairead and Athena, Rebel Rebel’s flamboyant blooms have caught the eye of brands such as Aston Martin, Harrods and Dior, who have all enlisted the help of Rebel Rebel’s wizard florists.
 Alongside designing installations for weddings and events, the brand offers a selection of hand-tied bouquets crafted from seasonal flowers and foliage for delivery, with all flowers bought fresh from New Covent Garden Flower Market each day.
 Looking for something a little different?
 Opt for the Flowers in a Handbag bunch, which arrives in a vintage 1950s handbag.

 Following a career as the founder and director of modelling agency Take 2, Melissa Richardson launched JamJar Flowers in 2009 as a hobby to keep her busy during retirement.
 Instead, the company became a full-time job, and today, with the help of co-director Amy Fielding, Richardson creates beautiful installations for venues such as Spring, Sketch and Chiltern Firehouse from her studio in Kennington, with individual bouquets also available for delivery.
-The brand’s signature aesthetic is inspired by the Sussex woodlands that surrounded Richardson’s childhood home, with each JamJar Flowers bunch reminiscent of wildflowers.
+The brand’s signature aesthetic is inspired by the Sussex woodlands that surrounded Richardson’s childhood home, with each JamJar Flowers bouquet reminiscent of wildflowers.
+For something a little longer-lasting, JamJar also offers gorgeous framed pressed flowers.

 From £50, jamjarflowers.co.uk

-Sustainability is at the core of That Flower Shop, a Shoreditch-based independent florist founded by Hattie Fox in 2012.
+Sustainability is at the core of That Flower Shop, an East London-based independent florist founded by Hattie Fox in 2012.
 Operating its own farm and cutting patch in Kent, the brand uses slow and sustainable farming methods to grow a variety of flowers, which are either used in the east London boutique and studio, or sold wholesale to other florists.
-That Flower Shop offers a selection of made-to-order bouquets, from single stems to large, seasonal arrangements.
+Having recently moved from the Ace Hotel to its own studio in Clapton, A Flower Shop offers a selection of made-to-order bouquets, from single stems to large, seasonal arrangements at surprisingly affordable prices.

 Vic Brotherson started her floristry journey manning Wild at Heart’s Westbourne Grove flower stall, before founding her own company, Scarlet & Violet, in 2006.
 Located in Kensal Rise, the brand has a distinctly bucolic aesthetic, creating impactful bouquets reminiscent of a bright and overflowing garden.
 Made using fresh and seasonal flowers, every Scarlet & Violet bouquet is different – but a menu on the brand’s website gives an idea of what to expect.
 Choose from a selection of styles, or ring the shop to discuss a bespoke order.